 What Is Heroin?

-Heroin comes from a flower, the opium poppy, which grows in Mexico, Asia, and South America.
-The drug is highly addictive and has been illegal in the United States since 1924.
-It can look like a white or brown powder, or black tar.
-Other names for it are horse, smack, junk, and brown sugar.
+Heroin is a drug that comes from a flower, the opium poppy, which usually grows in Mexico, Asia, and South America.
+It’s very addictive and has been illegal in the United States since 1924.
+It can look like a white or brown powder, or a sticky black “tar.”
+It’s also called horse, smack, junk, and brown sugar.

 How Heroin Is Used

-No matter how you get it into your system, heroin gets to the brain quickly.
-It’s easy to become addicted.
-Even after using it just one or two times, it can be hard to stop yourself from using again.
+No matter how you take it, heroin gets to your brain quickly.
+It’s also easy to get addicted.
+Even after you use it just one or two times, it can be hard to stop yourself from using again.

-Right after taking heroin, you get a rush of good feelings and happiness.
+Right after you take heroin, you get a rush of good feelings and happiness.
 Then, for several hours, you feel as if the world has slowed down.
 You think slowly and may walk slowly.
 Some users say you feel like you're in a dream.

-The drug can cause nausea and vomiting.
-It also makes some people itch.
-It blocks you from getting pain messages and slows both your heart rate and breathing.
+Heroin blocks your body from getting pain messages and slows your heart rate and breathing.
 If you overdose, you may stop breathing and die.

-Drug experts say this is largely linked to growing abuse of prescribed painkillers such as OxyContin and Vicodin, which are also made from the poppy plant.
-People who misuse these drugs may be looking for a stronger, cheaper high.
+One thing that plays a role in the rise is the growing abuse of prescription painkillers such as oxycodone and hydrocodone, which are also made from the poppy plant and are chemically related to heroin.
+People who misuse these drugs may start looking for a stronger, cheaper high.
 Heroin is both.
-But it's more dangerous.
-There’s no way to know how strong what you’re taking is or what it’s mixed with.
+But it's also more dangerous.
+There’s no way to know what you’re taking or how strong it is.

 What Are the Effects of Heroin?